 At latest count, there are more than 11,000 children currently under the custody of the State of Oklahoma.
 HHBC's Foster Care ministry desires to encourage and support members in caring for these children.
-For more information contact Aly Wyatt.
+For more information contact us.

-- Foster Care Support Group — This group provides education and support to current and potential foster families.
+- Foster Care Support Group This group provides education and support to current and potential foster families.
 It meets the 2nd Wednesday of each month at HHBC.
-Contact Amber Given for more info.
+Contact Amber Given for more information.

 The gospel of Jesus Christ, the good news that through Jesus we have been adopted as sons and daughters into God's family, means that Christians ought to be at the forefront of the adoption of orphans in North America and around the world.
 HHBC's Adoption ministry seeks to encourage and support our members in pursuing caring for orphans through adoption.

 - Domestic Adoption - HHBC's Adoption ministry desires to encourage and support members in pursuing the care of orphans here in Oklahoma.
 Dozens of families and hundreds of our members have experienced adoption.
 It is our desire to love God by serving our members by connecting them with others as they pursue caring for orphans through domestic adoption.
-Contact Aly Wyatt for more info.
+Contact us for more information.

 Faith FAMily Friends Program

 This program is a tool used to equip members of HHBC to reach out to and support church members who are adopting children or serving as foster parents.
 Whether that is by providing meals, material items, child care, encouragement or prayer, our Faith FAMily Friends program will connect you with a family and teach you how to serve them well.
-If you are looking for support as a foster care or adoptive family, or if you would like more information about serving, contact Aly Wyatt for more info.
+If you are looking for support as a foster care or adoptive family, or if you would like more information about serving, contact us.

-Click here to learn about specific serving opportunities in this ministry.
+Click the More Information button below to learn about specific serving opportunities in this ministry.